kulics/koral/book-en/document.md

 E.g:
 ```
 Peter = {
-    name = "peter"
+    name : "peter"
-    number = "060233"
+    number : "060233"
     class = 2
     grade = 6
 }
 ```

-This creates a `Peter` data directly, which we can use directly, but we can't change it.
+This creates a `Peter` data directly, which we can use directly.

-Since the anonymous structure is not a structure with an explicit type, we only recommend it for use in some temporary situations, such as LINQ.

 ## Private Property
 Anyone will have some little secrets, and `Peter` is the same.
 Maybe he hides the name of a secret little girlfriend and doesn't want others to know.